trueos/trueos-docs/trueos-handbook/using.rst

 If you apply any changes to this tab, a pop-up message will warn you may have to logout and back in for the proxy settings to take effect.

-.. index:: configure wireless access
+.. index:: configure wireless access point
 .. _Configuring a Wireless Access Point:

 Configuring a Wireless Access Point